I live in a tourist town and one of our “things” is clam chowder.

 - Each recipe makes just one small loaf, which is technically what the “artisan” movement is.
 Buh-bye mass produced rectangle loaves.
 Hello beautiful round loaves of deliciousness.

-In the name of transparency, real foodies might find just one teeny tiny issue with this recipe.
+However, in the name of transparency, real foodies might find just one teeny tiny issue with this recipe.

 It calls for all-purpose flour.